babel/babel/packages/babel-plugin-transform-es2015-template-literals/README.md

 `boolean`, defaults to `false`.

-In loose mode, tagged template literal objects aren't frozen.
+When `true`, tagged template literal objects aren't frozen.
+All template literal expressions and quasis are combined with the `+` operator instead of with `String.prototype.concat`.

-### `spec`

-`boolean`, defaults to `false`.

-This option combines all template literal expressions and quasis with `String.prototype.concat`.
+When `false` or not set, combines all template literal expressions and quasis with `String.prototype.concat`.
 It will handle cases with `Symbol.toPrimitive` correctly and throw correctly if template literal expression is a `Symbol()`.
 See [babel/babel#5791](https://github.com/babel/babel/pull/5791).

 **In**